 We understand that some people are hesitant to get their imaging tests done because of exposure to radiation, and we want you to know that we heed the same warning and take radiation very seriously.

-Florida Hospital's advanced technology uses the lowest radiation doses possible, following the ALARA guidelines (as low as reasonably achievable).
-In addition, Florida Hospitals dedicated radiation physics team utilizes dose monitoring software on its imaging technology to keep track of cumulative doses of radiation that every patient gets across the Florida Hospital system.
+AdventHealth's advanced technology uses the lowest radiation doses possible, following the ALARA guidelines (as low as reasonably achievable).
+In addition, AdventHealth's dedicated radiation physics team utilizes dose monitoring software on its imaging technology to keep track of cumulative doses of radiation that every patient gets across the AdventHealth system.
 Analysts give detailed reports and even alerts if doses are ever above recommended levels so the team can investigate and correct it right away.

 3. We want you to follow through with your ordered tests.